dotnetcore/FlubuCore.Examples/README.md

 * Clone source code.
 * Examine build script project in .Netcore_1.1.csproj folder especialy buildscript.cs

-* In cmd navigate to NetCore_1.1.csproj folder
+* In cmd navigate to NetCore_csproj folder
 * run dotnet restore buildscript.csproj
 * run dotnet flubu to run default build action. run dotnet flubu to see all available targets
 * see other examples for diferent flubu use cases.